 A student who reaches the end of Probation 2 without regaining good academic standing must petition the Educational Review Board to remain at the BAC.
 The Educational Review Board is an interdepartmental group of administrators brought together to evaluate and advise students who have completed two semesters of probation but have been unable to regain good academic standing.
 The Board can include:

-- Director and/or assistant director of Academic Services
+- Dean and/or associate director of Advising Services

 - Dean for student's program